mde4/karyab/api.md

 https://karyab-api.herokuapp.com/shopping-cart/1
 Get: add product with id 1 to shopping cart. if there is no such product => status: 404, {"msg": "there is no such product"}
+Delete: reduce product with id 1 from shopping cart by 1.

 https://karyab-api.herokuapp.com/shopping-cart/
 Get: shows the content of shopping cart.